You are reader #

 He walked barefoot along the shoreline, the cool water brushing against his feet, his thoughts lost in the rhythm of the waves.
 His mind had been drifting more and more lately, always circling back to the same place—to the face of a woman he did not know but could not seem to forget.
 She had appeared in his life only briefly, but something about her lingered like an unplayed note, waiting to be heard.
 It was irrational, dangerous even, to let himself think about her like this, but there was a pull he could not deny.

 Christopher stopped, staring out over the endless sea.
 He was a god.
 His role had always been clear: to foster love in others, to keep his heart untouchable, immune to the very emotions he created in humans, but here, under the quiet of the moon, with only the ocean and his thoughts, he felt the walls around his heart tremble just slightly.
-For a moment, he allowed himself to wonder—what if?

 The sound of footsteps in the sand pulled him from his thoughts.
 He turned, instinctively guarded, and saw her.